JosTorre/SpicyOnions_last/README.md

 ### 4. server.py
 ------
-The purpose of server is to simply recieve messages and send the hashed version of the message back to the original exit node.
+The purpose of server is to simply receive messages and send the hashed version of the message back to the original exit node.